Form of Government: Federal parliamentary republic

 Secondary and tertiary sector

 Iraq exports oil, almost exclusively, and imports foods and food-stuffs.
-China, India, Turkey and the USA are its main trading partners.
+China, the United Arab Emirates and Turkey are its main trading partners.

 |clay||34 000||1000 t||2015|